-- (1) The permittee shall establish prior to commencing injection or on a schedule determined by the Office of Pollution Control and thereafter maintain mechanical integrity as defined in 40 CFR § 146.8. - (2) When it is determined that a well lacks mechanical integrity pursuant to 40 CFR § 146.8, the Office of Pollution Control shall give written notice to the permittee.
+- (1) The permittee shall establish prior to commencing injection or on a schedule determined by the Office of Pollution Control and thereafter maintain mechanical integrity as defined in 40 CFR § 146.8. - When it is determined that a well lacks mechanical integrity pursuant to 40 CFR § 146.8, the Department shall give written notice to the permittee.
 Unless the agency requires immediate cessation, the permittee shall cease injection into the well within 48 hours of receipt of the agency's determination.
-The Office of Pollution Control may allow plugging of the well pursuant to the requirements of 40 CFR § 146.10 or require the permittee to perform such additional construction, operation, monitoring, reporting and corrective action as is necessary to prevent the movement of fluid into or between USDWs caused by the lack of mechanical integrity.
-The permittee may resume injection upon written notification from the Office of Pollution Control that the permittee has demonstrated mechanical integrity pursuant to 40 CFR § 146.8. - (3) The Office of Pollution Control may allow the permittee to continue or resume injection in a well which lacks mechanical integrity pursuant to 40 CFR § 146.8(a)(1) if there has been a satisfactory determination that there is no movement of fluid into or between USDWs.
+The Department may allow plugging of the well pursuant to the requirements of 40 CFR § 146.10 or require the permittee to perform such additional construction, operation, monitoring, reporting and corrective action as is necessary to prevent the movement of fluid into or between USDWs caused by the lack of mechanical integrity.
+The permittee may resume injection upon written notification from the Department that the permittee has demonstrated mechanical integrity pursuant to 40 CFR § 146.8.